UnfinishedStuff/AS7262_Pi/README.md

 Please note that these were written for and have only been tested on the *visible* spectrometer board, not the similar AS7263 near infra-red board.

+**Connecting the board**

+The board has what Sparkfun calls Qwiic connectors, but it's possible to connect the board to the Raspberry Pi's GPIO pin headers with a little soldering.
+Use jumper wires to connect GND to one of the Pi's GPIO Ground wires, 3v3 to the Pi's 3v3 pin, SDA to BCM2/GPIO3, and SCL to BCM3/GPIO5.
+See pinout.xyz if you need help.
+This script doesn't currently support interacting with the interrupt or reset pins.

 **Suggested usage:**

 1) Place this script in the same directory as your script, and import it